Keyser422/Pawsitive-Vibes/journals/grace_lee.md

 I completed the SQL Database table showing the relations between our data tables.
 The users, pets, and appointments tables have relationships, while the services and testimonials tables do not.

 ![sql relationships table](./images/sql_relationships.png)

+Our group split up endpoints to work on.
+I've already finished all of the pets endpoints for models, queries, and routers; Kyle will be working on the users endpoints, Austin will be working on the services endpoints, and James will be working on the testimonials endpoints.
+We are hoping to set up our React front-end so we can start testing our database set up.